exclude front page categories plugin not working

-#10 Updated by Dominic Giglio about 7 years ago
+#10 Updated by Dominic Giglio over 7 years ago

 Had a few minutes to get that code snippet into a topic branch and you are correct Boone, it doest instantiate a whole new widget (not that I didn't trust you).